 How are PCBs made?

-In this guide, we will explore the L298N motor controller from the Learn Robotics Level 2 Kit to give you the process to make PCBs.
+In this guide, we will explore the L298N motor controller from the Official Learn Robotics Kit to give you the process of making PCBs.

 The L298N motor controller is a dual H-bridge that can control four DC motors.
 We use it to control speed and direction while ensuring there’s enough current for the motors.
 We will recreate the drawings for the L298N by designing schematics and a PCB layout.
 Then, we’ll generate a BOM and put together instructions for full PCB manufacturing and assembly.